Last updated on .

 Mansions

 There are a couple mansions in the neighborhood.
 One is the Castillo Lehuedé, which was built in 1923.
-The other is The Aubrey, which was built in 1927 and is now one of the top boutique hotels in Chile.
-It was built for Domingo Durán Morales, a Chilean businessman and politician who made his fortune in the railroad business.
+The other is The Aubrey, which was built in 1927 and for a time served as one of the top boutique hotels in Chile.
+It belonged to Domingo Durán Morales, a Chilean businessman and politician who made his fortune in the railroad business.

 La Chascona

-The star attraction of Bellavista is one of Pablo Neruda’s three homes, La Chascona.
+The star attraction of Bellavista is La Chascona, one of three homes owned by poet Pablo Neruda (1904-1973).
 Work started in 1953, and because of Neruda’s love of the sea, it was designed to feel as if you were on a ship.
 It was severely damaged during the military coup in 1973.
 His lover, Matilde Urrutia lived there and restored it after the poet’s death.
 It’s now a museum.

-Admission to La Chascona is CLP$8,000 (as of July 2023) and it’s open Wednesday through Sunday from 10am to 6pm.
+Admission to La Chascona is CLP$9,500 (as of July 2024) and it’s open Tuesday through Sunday.
 No photos are allowed inside the house but they are allowed in the gardens.
 A very informative audio guide is given to explain every room of the house, and the tour takes about an hour to finish.
 It’s well worth visiting.

 Patio Bellavista